govau/design-system-components/.github/ISSUE_TEMPLATE/--join-the-community.md

 ---
 name: "\U0001F91DJoin the Community"
-about: "If you would like to contribute and support the product \U0001F63B"
+about: "If you would like to contribute and support the product"

 ---